Dr Emily Hunt

 - Tel: +44 (0)1895 265052

-Emily Hunt is a lecturer in Sport, Health and Exercise Sciences (Psychology).
-Emily joined Brunel University London in January 2019 during the final stages of her PhD at Loughborough University.
-The focus of Emily's PhD is on narrative behaviour change and well-being, specifically exploring the power of stories as a means to promote physical activity.
+Emily Hunt joined Brunel University London in January 2019 as a Lecturer in Sport, Health and Exercise Sciences (Psychology).
+Emily completed her PhD at Loughborough University, completing in July 2021.
+The focus of Emily's PhD was narrative behaviour change and well-being, specifically exploring the power of stories as a means to promote physical activity for people with arthritis.

 Emily completed her BSc and MSc at the University of Chichester on the BPS accredited degrees in Sport and Exercise Psychology.
-She is a graduate member of the British Psychological Society (MBPsS) and is continuing her professional development through the BPS to become a Chartered Psychologist through research.
-Emily is also an Associate Fellow of the Higher Education Academy, which she achieved during her time at Loughborough University.
+She is now a Chartered Psychologist through research with the British Psychological Society (BPS) and is Fellow of Advance HE (formerly the HEA).

 Newest selected publications